elos/documentation/guide/3 - Access Control.md

 #### Writing

 A user can write to their own record, and the *mutable* records which they own.
 Additionally, a user can write to any *mutable* records which are enumerated in the contexts of any groups with access level > 1 of which the user is a 'grantee.'
 A *mutable* record is defined as any record which is not explicitly *immutable*.
+This may sound like a tautology but we define it in this manner because records will be marked as immutable.
+If they are not marked as immutable, then they are assumed to be mutable.
+Therefore immutability is the exception, not the rule.

 As with reading, they can write if authorized by definition of the groups they are a part of and the access level of those groups.